Cybereason/eztw/README.md

 ImageChecksum=228225, TimeDateStamp=109848115, PackageFullName='', PackageRelativeAppId='')
 ```

-This *dataclass* already contains all the parsed fields of the event, based on the correct version template, and can be used as-is.
+This event template already contains all the parsed fields of the event, based on the correct version template, and can be used as-is.
 The same is true for any other event of a locally registered trace provider - they can be parsed automatically (yet efficiently) and used with the same field names described in the provider's schema.

 ```python